meteor/meteor/content/collections.md

 An application, especially a web application, is rarely finished, and it's useful to consider potential future changes when designing your data schema.
 As in most things, it's rarely a good idea to add fields before you actually need them (often what you anticipate doesn't actually end up happening, after all).

 However, it's a good idea to think ahead to how the schema may change over time.
 For instance, you may have a list of strings on a document (perhaps a set of tags).
-Although it's tempting to leave them as a subfield on the document (assuming they don't change much), if there's a good change that they'll end up becoming more complicated in the future (perhaps tags will have a creator, or subtags later on?), then it might be easier in the long run to make a separate collection from the beginning.
+Although it's tempting to leave them as a subfield on the document (assuming they don't change much), if there's a good chance that they'll end up becoming more complicated in the future (perhaps tags will have a creator, or subtags later on?), then it might be easier in the long run to make a separate collection from the beginning.

 As with all things it depends, and can be judgement call on your part.